uculdotcom/CNPCFikomSongChal/ReadMe.md

-Combine and copy-paste code for Instagram's caption.
+Combine and copy-paste code for easy caption purpose

-This one is specifically made for an event's purpose, you may reuse it by modifying, adjusting to the needs of yours.
+This one is specifically made for an event, you may reuse it.

 Preview : https://fikomsongcaption.netlify.app/